rsvim/rfc/2-EventLoop/1-StartingAndEnding.md

 This RFC describes the starting and ending logic of the editor.

-Consider two special cases with above topics: starting and ending.

 ## Starting

 The editor runs steps on start up: